Triangle

 You might also wish to take advice from Students' Union Advice before completing the form.
 They provide an impartial service to help you understand the appeals process.

-Appeals will only be accepted if submitted within one calendar month of the notification of the decision against which you wish to appeal (or publication of results in the case of classification appeals).
+Appeals will only be accepted if submitted within 30 working days of the notification of the decision against which you wish to appeal (or publication of results in the case of classification appeals).
 Appeals submitted outside these timescales will only be considered in the most exceptional circumstances and where there is good reason, supported by evidence, for the late submission.
-Making a rushed submission without understanding the background or appreciating the prospects of success is unlikely to be the best approach, so you are encouraged to seek guidance as soon as possible.
+Making a rushed submission without understanding the background or appreciating the prospects of success is unlikely to be the best approach, so you are encouraged to seek guidance from the Student's Union as soon as possible.

 You can only appeal a final decision, not a provisional outcome.
 Usually, Student Services will communicate final decisions in writing to students by email.
 Including this email with your appeal submission will help speed up the triage of your appeal.